Freddy Lee Ain't Got No Horn: Short Fiction

-Freddy had eventually come to terms with his addiction, but none of the old friends in the music business wanted to gamble on his sobriety.
+Freddy Lee had eventually come to terms with his addiction, but none of the old friends in the music business wanted to gamble on his sobriety.

 He set the case on the counter and fumbled with the latches.
 It was a horn that had been rented several times to hopeful music students at the local public junior high school.
-The tarnished yellow brass did not change Freddy’s wonder.
+The tarnished yellow brass did not change Freddy Lee’s wonder.
 “I’ll take good care of it, Sly.
 You bet I will.”

-“Play something, Freddy Lee,” said the short cop.
+“Play something,” said the short cop.

-“Yeah, said Sallyanne, play somethin’ for us.”
+“Yeah, said Sallyanne, play somethin for us.”

 “No, not now.
 I got to practice.
 My lips and fingers need lots of practice before I can play in public.”
-Freddy lay the horn back in its case with the tenderness of a mother placing her infant in a crib.
+Freddy Lee laid the horn back in its case with the tenderness of a mother placing her infant in a crib.
 “But when I’m ready to play, I’ll do it here.
 Maybe some of your friends and family would like to come too.”
 He walked to the door and spoke without turning.
 “I feel like I just got my soul back.”

 The first thing the diner owner did on Friday was to move the concert outside.
 His establishment wasn’t large enough to hold even a quarter of the crowd that had gathered, and people were still arriving.